fischk5/friendship-server/README.md

 ## Design

 Friendship Server receives a CSV file, stores it locally on the server (`data.csv`), and processes it into a json report for expenses, gross revenue, and net revenue (`report.json`).
 Data processing occurs asynchronously, and is available at the `/report` endpoint when ready.

+Two endpoints:
+`POST /transactions`
+- Expects a csv file with transaction data

+`GET /report`
+- Returns the expenses, gross revenue, and net revenue associated with the transactions

+Server runs on port `5000`.

 ## Assumptions